whaakman/azure-docs.nl-nl/articles/storage/blobs/storage-blob-immutable-storage.md

 **Is de functie beschikbaar in landelijke en overheidsclouds?**

-Onveranderbare opslag is momenteel alleen beschikbaar in Azure openbare regio's.
-Als u geïnteresseerd in een specifieke nationale cloud bent, e- azurestoragefeedback@microsoft.com.
+Onveranderbare storage is beschikbaar in openbare Azure-, China en overheid regio's.
+Stuur een e-mail als onveranderbare opslag niet beschikbaar in uw regio is, azurestoragefeedback@microsoft.com.

 ## <a name="sample-powershell-code"></a>PowerShell-voorbeeldcode